Phoenixmatrix/phoenixmatrix-proxy/README.md

 [![Join the chat at https://gitter.im/Phoenixmatrix/phoenixmatrix-proxy](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Phoenixmatrix/phoenixmatrix-proxy?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-_v0.2.1 technical preview_
+_v0.2.3 technical preview_

 Web debugging proxy in the spirit of Fiddler and Charles Proxy, written in JavaScript with [Electron Shell](http://electron.atom.io/) and node.

-Tested on MacOSX Yosemite, Windows 8.1/10 and Ubuntu 14.
+Tested on MacOSX El Captan, Windows 8.1/10 and Ubuntu 14.
+Expected to break often.

 ## Release notes

+**v0.2.4**
+* Refactor to Redux, making future improvement easier to implement.
+* Still very messy from all the previous transitions, and not currently using Redux best practice: you probably don't want to copy this code :)

 **v0.2.3**
 * Updated some dependencies to work with the latest version of Electron